 4. By the 6-second mark, the mobile conversion rate begins to plateau

 In the past, I’ve referred to this as the “performance poverty line” — the point at which conversions more or less bottom out.
 As you can see below, at 5.7 seconds the conversion rate begins to flatten out at 0.6%.
-There’s small movement beyond that point — dipping down to its lowest point (0.5%) at 8.1 seconds and including an interesting blip upward (0.6%) at 8.4 seconds — but for all intents and purposes, this line is flat.
+There’s some minor movement beyond that point — dipping down to its lowest point (0.5%) at 8.1 seconds and including an interesting blip upward (0.6%) at 8.4 seconds — but for all intents and purposes, this line is flat.

 5. Bounce rate is affected even more dramatically than conversions